School of Clinical Medicine MRC/Sackler PhD Programme

 The closing date for applications is 9 January 2015.

-Interviews will be held in early February 2015
+Interviews will be held on Monday 9 February and Tuesday 10 February 2015

 Academic requirements: At least a 2:i Honours degree from a UK university or equivalent.

 English language requirements: The University requires a high level of proficiency in English.
 For details, click here http://www.graduate.study.cam.ac.uk/international-students/competence-english/will-i-have-language-requirement

 Nationality: Eligibility for the studentships is subject to MRC nationality and residence criteria.
 Click here for details

 Applicants are encouraged to contact prospective supervisors for further information about specific projects before applying.